-Collaboration decreased employe turnover
+Collaboration decreased employee turnover

 Workers from the shop floor and middle management gather around a large conference table at Dayeon Bi Jou, a jewelry factory about 1.5 hours south of Hanoi by car.
 It is time for the collaboration committee’s monthly meeting.